-The 5-phase program, The Caregiver’s Journey, was created for you!
+The Caregiver’s Journey online course is created for you!

 I know this journey

 For more than forty years, I’ve navigated multiple journeys in roles of non-professional caregiving support for family and loved ones.
 Several of these include my grandmother, my father, and I’m currently in this role with my beloved husband, Jack.

 I’ve been there when the diagnosis is given that no one and nothing can prepare us for.
 I’ve been there through every second of the journey.
 I’ve been there when their journey ends.
 I’ve learned to move forward.
 I’ve learned to thrive – as we’re all meant to.